yortus/asyncawait/README.md

 `async`-wrapped functions may be used as `await` expressions, since they return promises and are therefore [awaitable](#what-works-with-await).
 It follows that calls to `async`-wrapped functions may be arbitrarily nested and composed, and may be recursive.

 ### Obtaining Promises and Thunks
 In conventional Node.js code, asynchronous functions take a callback as their last parameter and don't return any value.
 As such, calls to these functions are **not** [awaitable](#what-works-with-await).
-However, awaitable versions may be easily obtained using something like [`bluebird's`](https://github.com/petkaantonov/bluebird/) [`promisifyAll()`](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisepromisifyallobject-target---object), or [`thunkify`](https://github.com/visionmedia/node-thunkify).
+However, awaitable versions may be obtained with relative ease using something like [`bluebird's`](https://github.com/petkaantonov/bluebird/) [`promisifyAll()`](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisepromisifyallobject-target---object), or [`thunkify`](https://github.com/visionmedia/node-thunkify).

 ### Developing in TypeScript
 `asyncawait` is written in TypeScript (look in the [src folder](./src)), and includes a [type definition file](./asyncawait.d.ts).
 Go nuts!